 Significant changes include the recommendations to reduce/stop CD4 cell count testing in stable patients and to stop performing tests that are no longer of value in an age where most HIV-positive patients are fit and well.
 We also suggest more consideration for monitoring for age-related conditions such as cardiovascular and bone health using QRISK2 and FRAX scores.
 Part and parcel of this guideline’s recommendations is the provision of cost-effective care and collaborating with primary care services.

-Members (in alphabetic order): Funmi Awosusi, Gary Barker, Marta Boffito, Satyajit Das, Lucy Dorrell, Esther Dixon-Williams, Charlotte Hall, Bridie Howe, Sebastian Kalwij, Nashaba Matin, Eleni Nastouli, Frank Post, Melinda Tenant-Flowers, Erasmus Smit, Dan Wheals
+Brian Angus (Chair), Gary Brook (Vice-chair), Funmi Awosusi, Gary Barker, Marta Boffito, Satyajit Das, Lucy Dorrell, Esther Dixon-Williams, Charlotte Hall, Bridie Howe, Sebastian Kalwij, Nashaba Matin, Eleni Nastouli, Frank Post, Melinda Tenant-Flowers, Erasmus Smit, Dan Wheals